xiaolai/regular-investing-in-box/docs/en/README.md

 > The strategy of regular investing is objectively correct, but it is impossible to remove subjective judgement from the choice of investments for regular investing.
 So the choice of investments for regular investing is the responsibility of each investor.
 Each investor must use their own money and time over the long term to take responsibility for their own choices.
 Please be cautious.
 >
-> This section is primarily about how I chose BTC, EOS, and XIN to be the components of BOX, and it necessarily contains some of my own subjective judgements.
+> This section is primarily about why, in July of 2017, I chose BTC, EOS, and XIN to be the initial components of BOX, and it necessarily contains some of my own subjective judgements.
 You must use your own objective understanding of the objective world to choose your own investments.
 >
 > **Conflict of Interest Notice**
 >
 > * I am a long-term holder of BTC (from May of 2011)
-> * I was an angel investor in BlockOne, which developed EOS (May of 2017)
+> * I was an angel investor in BlockOne, which developed EOS (initial investment in May of 2017; all shares sold in 2018)
 > * I was an angel investor in Mixin Network (October of 2017)

 After eight years of observation, thinking and practice, I think that blockchain technology has a development path that is slowly becoming apparent: